rpherbig/rpherbig.github.io/_drafts/growing-a-community.markdown

 > 3. a group of interdependent organisms of different species growing or living together in a specified habitat.

 When I started playing DragonRealms (DR), I wasn't really focused on the community.
-I was busy learning new mechanics, exploring the world, and listening to Rob wax nostalgic about his time in DR - 15 years ago.
+I was busy learning new mechanics, exploring the world, and listening to Rob wax nostalgic about his time in DR (15 years ago).
 And to be honest, the game systems themselves somewhat discouraged new players from interacting with other players:

 * I had no money to buy things from the community, and no skills that can contribute back to the community (e.g. crafting)
 * Most of my time was spent hunting rats to make enough coin to repair my gear to get back out hunting rats
-* Specific player-made items are needed to get access to most of the in-game chat systems (which I could not afford)
+* Specific player-made items (which I could not afford) are needed to access most of the in-game chat systems
-* Many questions were answered with a link to the [(mostly) official wiki](https://elanthipedia.play.net/Main_Page), but some content is inaccurate or out of date - just enough to create some confusion with a new player
+* Many questions were answered with a link to the [(mostly) official wiki](https://elanthipedia.play.net/Main_Page), but just enough content is inaccurate or out of date to confuse a new player
-* There is a newbie help chat system, which includes other newbies and volunteer mentors (members of the DR community who are of above-average helpfulness) - though as volunteers, they aren't always available
+* There is a newbie help chat system which includes other newbies and volunteer mentors (members of the DR community who are of above-average helpfulness) - though as volunteers, they aren't always available
-* The character-growth model of DR (perhaps the subject of a future blog post) encourages players to maximize the number of skills they train, which disincentivizes players from spending time idle (e.g. chatting)
+* The character-growth model of DR (perhaps the subject of a future blog post) encourages players to maximize the number of skills they train, which disincentivizes players from spending time idle (e.g. chatting or helping a new person)

 I mean, you *know* you are part of a community when you play a multiplayer game, but at first you don't really KNOW it... you know?
 Luckily for me, Rob was a great help, as were a few other players I ran into by seeking out popular hangout spots.
-And as with any other community, there is a learning curve: 20 years worth of informal rules, systems, and conventions have formed.
+And as with any other community, there is a learning curve: 20 years of informal rules, systems, and conventions have formed.
 Some of those are unspoken, undocumented, and few people will take the time to explain them.
 Ask me about the NPC healer sometime...
 It's also hard when most of the in-game chat systems are strictly "in character" - that is, from your character's point of view.
 It's hard to get Ogg the Barbarian to explain the nuances of a complex system, even if Ogg's player wants to help.

 DR's chat channels have the [usual problems](https://www.penny-arcade.com/comic/2004/03/19) (strong language warning!) that crop up when you mix a normal person, anonymity, and an audience.
 There are some official policies around how this is kept in check, and the topic comes up constantly in DR forum discussions.
 There are even changes being implemented right now to the chat systems to try and reduce trolling and griefing (being deliberately irritating to upset others).
 I suspect there are many reasons for this, and it's not an easy problem to solve.